dotwallet/touchstone/README.md

 - transfer

-&emsp;&emsp;if alice wants to transfer bob 70 b1,carol 10 b1,and get change, we may see `tx3` like:
+&emsp;&emsp;If alice wants to transfer bob 70 b1,carol 10 b1,and get change, we may see `tx3` like:

 | vin                             | vout                            |
 | ------------------------------- | ------------------------------- |